 During this workshop, you’ll experience these engaging discussion techniques first-hand.
 Expect a fast-paced, highly practical day!

-Cancellation and refund requests, minus a $25 administrative fee, must be received in writing two weeks prior to the start of the event.
+Cancellation and refund requests, minus a $25 administrative fee, must be received in by September 29, 2022.
 Refunds will not be given for no-shows.
 Registrants who have an outstanding balance and do not attend the workshop are responsible for the $25 administrative fee.
 Substitutions are accepted at any time prior to the workshop by submitting a written request to Kelley Berley.
 The individual requesting the transfer is responsible for all financial obligations (any balance due) associated with the transfer.

 By registering for one or more of these modules, you consent to being recorded for any purpose whatsoever, and you release NISOD and The University of Texas at Austin and their officers and representatives from any liability for infringement of any rights, and you expressively authorize and permit the use of your name, voice, and likeness and all reproductions thereof, for any purpose whatsoever, in perpetuity in any media now known or hereafter devised, without limitation and without compensation.